-What is a Pilates circle?
+What is the Pilates circle?

-Also known as a magic circle, or Pilates ring, the Pilates circle is a very simple design.
+The Pilates circle is a very simple design.
 It’s just a ring of covered flexible metal, with hand grips either side.
 The purpose Pilates designed it for was to help improve the “connection” between the core and other parts of the body.
 However, it can also be used to increase the challenge of some Pilates exercises, or as a prop for other (non-Pilates) exercises.
 Although you don’t see them often in high street fitness stores, Pilates circles are widely available online.

 Working the inner thighs

 The inner thighs are an area that can be flabby and lack tone.
 The main action of the inner thigh muscles is to bring the leg towards and across the mid-line of the body.
 In the gym there are machines specifically for this, or cable machines work well too for inner thighs.
 At home, however, it can be hard to challenge the muscles enough to really make a difference.
-The Pilates circle is a good solution to this.
+The Pilates ring is a good solution to this.
 When it’s between your legs, it creates resistance against the action of your inner thigh muscles.
 This makes them work hard as you squeeze the ring.

-Pilates circle challenge for inner thighs
+Pilates circle challenge

 As with all fitness challenges, the idea is to progress by a manageable amount each day.
 You start off with just 10 thigh squeezes and by the end of the challenge you will have worked up to 40 of each exercise, with a 20 second hold in the bridge position.
 All the reps and hold counts are on the chart below.
 You can also download a printable copy by entering your e-mail in the box at the end of the post.

 Before you start this challenge, please see these general exercise guidelines.
 Please also note that holding a muscle contraction for several seconds or more isn’t advisable for those with high blood pressure.
 If this applies to you, then leave exercise 3 out.